Learning for LifeandWork

 For increased self-awareness

-The young person my volunteer for a NGO to gain a better understanding of how their actions can impact both negatively and positively on others.
+The young person may volunteer for an NGO to gain a better understanding of how their actions can impact both negatively and positively on others.

 To Improve self-confidence/self-esteem

-The young people may volunteer for a NGO and so gain confidence and satisfaction from doing something worthwhile and of value.
+The young people may volunteer for an NGO and so gain confidence and satisfaction from doing something worthwhile and of value.